-Sure, anybody can take care of the lawn right?
-Well, some of your neighbours have chosen to roll up their sleeves, and tackle lawn care head-on by themselves doing things like spreading fertilizer by hand.
+Sure, anybody can take care of the lawn, right?
+Well, some of your neighbours have chosen to roll up their sleeves and tackle lawn care head-on by themselves doing things like spreading fertilizer by hand.
 The results have to be seen to be believed!
 How many of the following techniques have you seen in your neighbourhood?

-The personal touch: This homeowner has taken hands-on literally.
+This homeowner has taken hands-on literally spreading fertilizer by hand.
 By artistically throwing handfuls of fertilizer onto his lawn, rather than spreading them evenly, he has created a unique work of art.
 You can even see spots where he reached into the bag to spread the fertilizer or the arc at which he threw it.
 Showing you how to spread fertilizer without a spreader, or perhaps how not to.
 No one else on the block will have a lawn that stands out like this one!

 The only downside is he may attract crop-circle enthusiasts.
 A small price to pay!

-The lived-in lawn: This is a more advanced technique.
+This is a more advanced technique.
 First, the do-it-yourselfer needs to stress the lawn.
-This can be done with any combination of lack of fertilization, watering badly, mowing the lawn too short, not paying attention to the hot dry weather, or not understanding thre stresses that affect plants.
+This can be done with any combination of lack of fertilization, watering badly, mowing the lawn too short, not paying attention to the hot dry weather, or not understanding the stresses that affect plants.

-Once that is accomplished, make sure to run your lawn mower over the exact same path every time, with an over-sized lawn mower with upgraded jumbo tires and watch the browned wheel-ruts appear as if by magic of mechanical tire damage on turf!
+Once that is accomplished, make sure to run your lawnmower over the exact same path every time, with an oversized lawnmower with upgraded jumbo tires, and watch the browned wheel-ruts appear as if by magic of mechanical tire damage on turf!

-More is better: Anything worth doing is worth overdoing.
+Anything worth doing is worth overdoing.
 Here is another homeowner showing how not to spread fertilizer without a spreader.
 The homeowner has very heavily put down fertilizer, spreading it by hand in uneven amounts.
 Sure, the excess nitrogen has burned the lawn to death here and there, but look how great the grass that survived looks!

 As an added touch, the neglected pieces of sod placed sloppily to patch holes give the lawn a bit more flair, like dusty burlap throw cushions.